tend2infinity/tend2infinity/README.md

 - 📫 How to reach me **somu12.ss@gmail.com**

+- 📄 My recent Internship experience is at Inforida Web Technologies as a Backend Intern [Inforida](https://www.inforida.com/)

 - ⚡ Fun fact **A cup of tea can motivate me to do almost anything!!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">